 Visit Baker’s website.

-John Brooks specialises in both abstract and semi-abstract landscape and urban images.
+John Brooks specializes in both abstract and semi-abstract landscape and urban images.
 His relationship with his environment and the emotional response that this creates are what the images are about.
 His work is not just about capturing the dramatic but are also about the commonplace, the familiar, and easily overlooked.
+These may take on an unexpected beauty when isolated and abstracted from their usual context.

 Brooks has travelled extensively around the world, and diverse cultures and landscapes have influenced his view of the world.
 In recent years, he has visited Canada, the United States, Cuba, North Africa, India, Sri Lanka, Yucatan Peninsula, and China; these places have provided him with interesting projects.

-Brooks's work has been selected for several Still Point Art Gallery exhibitions, most recently Global Portraits.
+Brooks' work has been selected for several Still Point Art Gallery exhibition, most recently Global Portraits.
 He was named an Artist of Distinction in Still Point Art Gallery's exhibition Sacred Time - Sacred Space.
 His work was featured in the Fall 2013 issue of Still Point Arts Quarterly.

 Lynn Chen graduated from the National Taiwan University of Arts in 1991, having studied design and fine arts, and nurturing her development in painting.
 She is a member of the Tai-Yang Art Society and has won numerous awards for her paintings.
 She regularly shows her work in both group and solo exhibitions, and participates in international art competitions.